 - Gardens are to be maintained through organic means only.

-- Gardeners are asked to be respectful of others plots by tending to sprawling plants, planting taller plants toward the center of their plots and not impeding others plots in any way.
+- All participants must be respectful of others’ plots by tending to sprawling plants, planting taller plants toward the center of their plots, and not impeding others’ plots in any way.

 - Fencing less than two feet in height is permitted to exclude garden pests.